Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 “...Thank you.”

 The Singer took an astonished step backwards as the lantern left her hand and drifted skywards.
-Xiù lost track of it in the sunset quickly, though---her vision was far too blurry with restrained tears.
+Xiù lost track of it in the sunset quickly, though - her vision was far too blurry with restrained tears.

 It was enough.
 She didn’t feel great...but she felt like she could continue.